symfony/symfony-docs/configuration/env_var_processors.rst

             };

 ``env(not:FOO)``

-    .. versionadded:: 5.3

-        The ``not:`` env var processor was introduced in Symfony 5.3.

     Casts ``FOO`` to a bool (just as ``env(bool:...)`` does) except it returns the inverted value (falsy values are returned as ``true``, truthy values are returned as ``false``):